 Philip "Uncle Phil" Banks from The Fresh Prince of Bel-Air is known for his anger, but in the episode "Mistaken Identity," when a racist police officer arrests his son Carlton and nephew Will, he sees right through an obvious Engineered Public Confession.
 When said cop refuses to let them out of their cell, Uncle Phil unleashes a verbal ass-whoopin' the likes of which the poor bastard had never seen.

 Eddard Stark.
-It's not only a pun on his House's sigil, the direwolf, but when his daughter Arya isn't brought to him first after Joffery gets mauled Ned shoves his way through the Lannister soldiers and even raises his voice at his king and best friend, not that the King minds.
+It's not only a pun on his House's sigil, the direwolf, but when his daughter Arya isn't brought to him first after Joffery gets mauled, Ned shoves his way through the Lannister soldiers and even raises his voice at his king and best friend (not that the King minds).
 He's also willing to tarnish his honourable reputation by proclaiming Joffrey as the true heir and be banished to the Night's Watch if it will save Sansa.
-Unfortunately, Joffrey had him killed, anyways.
+Unfortunately, Joffrey has him killed anyway.